April 15-18, 2019

 Fundamental basketball skills like ball handling, shooting, and team play.

 This camp is open to girls currently in grades 2-5.
-A signed release waiver must be on file with the Ticket Office before participation in the camp will be permitted.
+A signed release waiver and concussion awareness form must be on file with the Ticket Office before participation in the camp will be permitted.

 Register at the SDC Ticket Office, by phone at 906-487-2073 or online.